Qamar Javed Bajwa: Assets beyond the means

-Alleged Human Rights Violations
+Alleged human rights violations

 Conservative Party of Canada parliamentarian, Tom Kmiec criticised Bajwa for his involvement in "toppling two governments in Pakistan" and claimed the Pakistan Army under him was "involved in human rights abuses and had links with terrorist groups."

-Court Martial of a Civilian
+Court martial of a civilian

 Syed Hassan Askari was tried and imprisoned under Court martial proceedings for writing a letter opposing the extension of Bajwas' term.
 Hassan was picked up from his home in October 2020 and transferred to military custody.
 He was convicted and sentenced to five years of imprisonment following an FGCM trial, although neither he nor his family members have received a copy of the charges or verdict, despite repeated requests.

-Abduction and Torture of Azam Swati
+Abduction and torture of Azam Swati

-Azam Swati, a legislator of the Pakistan Tehreek-e-Insaf (PTI) party claimed to have been stripped and tortured in state custody after his remarks on twitter on Bajwa's alleged assets beyond means.
+Azam Swati, a legislator of the Pakistan Tehreek-e-Insaf (PTI) party, claimed to have been stripped and tortured in state custody after his remarks on twitter on Bajwa's alleged assets beyond means.

-Death of Arshad Sharif
+Assassination of Arshad Sharif

 Following General Bajwa's retirement, the mother of slain journalist Arshad Sharif requested that the Chief Justice of Pakistan formally charge Bajwa, among other military officers, for the "targeted, premeditated, planned and calculated murder" of her son.
-She claime members of the military's Public Relations division began threatening Sharif after he emerged as a critic of Bajwa following the success of the vote-of-no-confidence against Imran Khan, particularly in a program calledWoh Kon Tha, aired on ARY News, in which Sharif insinuated Bajwa had a hand in overthrowing his democratically elected Prime Minister.
+She claimed members of the military's Public Relations division began threatening Sharif after he emerged as a critic of Bajwa following the success of the vote-of-no-confidence against Imran Khan, particularly in a program called Woh Kon Tha, aired on ARY News, in which Sharif insinuated Bajwa had a hand in overthrowing his democratically elected Prime Minister.